KapoorAkshit18/nasscom-vsd-soc-design-workshop/README.md

 ## 2 weeks workshop (Digital VLSI)
 <details>
   <summary> INTRODUCTION </summary>
-2 week workshop strucured 5 days and example:
-  below first part is the main section i.e sky130 day 3 after - is its topic and SKY130_D3_SK2 is sub section SKY_L9 is its sub-sub section.This was the format the video lectures were organized.
-Sky130 Day 3 - Design library cell using Magic Layout and ngspice characterization SKY130_D3_SK2 - Inception of Layout ÃÂ CMOS fabrication process SKY_L9 - Lab steps to create std cell layout and extract spice netlist

 Free and Open Source Software (FOSS) and Free And Open Source Silicon (FOSSi) EDA tools and opensource being an advantage.The workshop includes short videos and gives a good understanding for how chip design process forks.It tells how ASIC design flow works with more emphasis on the Back-End.